 A definition of slow travel

-At first glance, you might believe that to give slow travel a go you need to have much time on your hand.
+At first glance, you might believe that to give slow travel a go you need to have much time on your hands.
 However, slow travel is more about an attitude towards travels rather than the number of days you have.
 While being on a sabbatical gives me indeed enough time and the right mindset to slow down, I realised I could tend to slow travel choices even on a short getaway.
 So different people might see slow travel from a different perspective, but here are the key ideas I now bear in mind:

 - It’s ok not to see everything, just follow your intuition of the day.